 Mr. Rhodes wanted the administrators of his Will to seek out those qualities of excellence in young people which would contribute to “the world’s fight.”
 He specifically directed that no candidate for a Scholarship should be qualified or disqualified on account of race or religious opinions.

-• An applicant must have achieved academic standing sufficiently advanced to assure completion of a bachelor’s degree before October 1, 2012.
+- sufficiently advanced academically to assure completion of a bachelor’s degree before October 1 in the year following election.

 All educational costs, such as matriculation, tuition, laboratory and certain other fees, are paid on the Scholar’s behalf by the Rhodes Trustees.
 Each Scholar receives in addition a maintenance allowance adequate to meet necessary expenses for term-time and vacations.
 The Rhodes Trustees cover the necessary costs of travel to and from Oxford.
 Average scholarship is around $50,000.